nicshackle/kafka-mapping/README.md

 ____________________________

 ### Running locally
-The current configuration uses a managed broker with [Confluent](https://www.confluent.io/).
-However, if you would like to run the broker+stack locally, do the following:
+The current configuration uses a managed cluster with [Confluent](https://www.confluent.io/).
+However, if you would like to run a broker+stack locally, do the following:

 1. In `producer.js` and `index.js`, change the Kafka instantiation to the following:
 ```